 The policies outlined in this section for regulating highbandwidth flows range in the degree of caution.
-The most conservative policy would be only to regulate high-bandwidth flows in times of congestion when they are known to be violating the expectations of end-to-end congestion control, by being either unresponsive to congestion or exceeding the bandwidth used by any conformant TCP flow under the same circumstances.
-A less "conservative" policy would include regulating any high-bandwidth flow using significantly more than its "share" of the bandwidth in a time of high congestion.
+One policy would be only to regulate high-bandwidth flows in times of congestion when they are known to be violating the expectations of end-to-end congestion control, by being either unresponsive to congestion (as described in Section 3.2) or exceeding the bandwidth used by any conformant TCP flow under the same circumstances (as described in Section 3.1).
+In this case, an unresponsive flow could either be restricted to the same bandwidth as a responsive flow (the more cautious approach), or could be given less bandwidth than a responsive flow (the less cautious but more powerful approach.)
+The second response would provide a concrete incentive for the use of end-to-end congestion control, but would also include the danger of incorrectly throttling flows that are in fact using conformant end-to-end congestion control.